JasonW77/Windower4/addons/todo/README.txt

 - Personal tasks saved to: `data/<character>/tasks.txt`
 - Shared tasks saved to: `data/shared_tasks.txt`
 - Personal and shared tasks are shown in separate draggable windows
+- Window positions are automatically saved per character
 - Add, remove, complete, uncomplete, and share tasks using chat commands
+- Remove tasks from the shared list with a command
 - Set custom titles for each window
-- Customize font size and save window position per character
+- Customize font size and auto-display setting
 - Tasks are color-coded by type:
   - Normal tasks: Sky Blue (135, 206, 235)
   - Completed tasks: Steel Blue (70, 130, 180)
   - Shared tasks: Lime Green (50, 205, 50)
-- Shared tasks are always displayed in their own window
 - Automatically creates folders and saves per-character settings
-- Optional auto-display of the list when logging in

 Installation:
 -------------